zdeslav/stout/README.md

 Stout is a simple tool to check performance stability of long running applications.
-E.g. it can be used to verify that a server application doesn't leak memory, or that it never exceed specified CPU usage.
+E.g. it can be used to verify that a server application doesn't leak memory, or that it never exceeds specified CPU usage.

 Usage
 -----